Woman using Outlook to send confidential data

 Tip.
 Use a password manager to store your passwords.
 This will help you to create strong, unique passwords without having to remember them.
 Many password managers are available for free.

-3. Check Recipient Emails
+3. Check Email Addresses

-Only send confidential data to people you trust.
 Before sending the message, take a moment to check the recipient's email address.

 You can do this by hovering over the email address to see if it is a valid address in the correct structure with the correct spelling.